 This amazing hike is about 16km long and takes about 5-6 hours.
-The trail is clear and well-marked with the typical E4 back-yellow signs.
+The trail is clear and well-marked with the typical E4 trail back-yellow signs.
 It crosses the archaeological site of Lissos, where you can find water from the local spring.
-It isn't too difficult but plenty of water, sun protection and steady shoes are recommended.
+It isn't too difficult but plenty of water, sun protection, and steady shoes are recommended.

 Route in detail

 From the port, take the road that goes along the south coast, eastwards, all along the waterfront.
-Turn left on the side of the local cemetery and keep on walking along the water front.
-At about 1 km distance from where the ferry departs, you get the right direction to the camping site located 500m further down.
-At a distance of 500m further down, follow the asphalt road, that descents, into your right (marked with E4 Trail poles).
+Turn left on the side of the local cemetery and keep on walking along the waterfront.
+At about 1km distance from where the ferry departs, you get in the right direction to the camping site located 500m further down.
+At a distance of 500m further down, follow the asphalt road, that descents, to your right (marked with E4 Trail poles).
 Keep on walking on the asphalt road for about 500m turn right, on a non-asphalt road along the beach.

 While ascending, the path bypasses in front of a small cavity.
 At the peak of the path, you will discover a big plain (plateau).
 The path cuts across this plain.
 At the very end of the plain, the path descends through pine trees.
 When you reach the ravine (gorge) take your right.
 Follow the gorge until you reach the sea (30mn).
 At the gorge exit take your left and follow the coastal road up to Sougia (10mn).

 *The photos below depict the same trail but the hikers walk in the opposite direction, i.e. from Sougia to Paliochora.